Kekionga Ball Grounds (Fort Wayne)

 On May 22, 1869, Camp Allen hosted the renowned Cincinnati Red Stockings, who won 41-7.
 Temporary seating was provided to augment Mother Nature’s bare ground.15 Twelve days earlier, Kekionga had visited Cincinnati’s Union Grounds and lost 86-8, becoming the Red Stockings’ second victim (excluding two earlier games against picked nines) of its eventual 57-0 season.
 Union Grounds featured a central grandstand for ladies nicknamed The Grand Duchess,16 which Kekionga used as the model for its own grandstand.

 In 1870 Kekionga wished to host many of the major professional teams including the Red Stockings, White Stockings, Philadelphia Athletic, Rockford Forest City, and the Baltimore Marylands.
-After nearly signing a lease to move to the Summit City Skating Park,17 just north of present day State Street, they settled upon returning to Camp Allen.
+After nearly signing a lease to move to the Summit City Skating Park,17 just north of present day Main Street, they settled upon returning to Camp Allen.
 Interestingly enough, many members of the team had participated in baseball games on ice skates at the Skating Park during the winter of 1868.18

 The team sold 100 season tickets, which raised $500 to help finance its own central grandstand.
 The grandstand was christened the Grand Duchess after its Cincinnati counterpart.19 The Fort Wayne Daily Gazette of March 23, 1871, noted that a season ticket allowed both a “gentleman and a lady” to all games for $5, which assured a disparity between the number of attendees and tickets sold.